-Consents in writing of: (a) our Directors, our Company Secretary and Compliance Officer, the Chief Financial Officer, the Domestic Legal Counsel to the Issue and the Bankers to our Company; and (b) the BRLMs, the Registrar to the Issue, the Syndicate Members, the Escrow Collection Banks/Bankers to the Issue and the Refund Banks to act in their respective capacities, have been obtained / will be obtained prior to filing of the Red Herring Prospectus with the RoC and filed along with a copy of the Red Herring Prospectus with the RoC as required under the Companies Act, 2013, as amended, and such consents shall not be withdrawn up to the time of delivery of the Red Herring Prospectus for registration with the RoC.
+Consents in writing of: (a) our Directors, our Company Secretary and Compliance Officer, the Chief Financial Officer, the Domestic Legal Counsel to the Issue and the Bankers to our Company; and (b) the BRLMs, the Registrar to the Issue, the Syndicate Members, the Escrow Collection Banks/Bankers to the Issue and the Refund Banks to act in their respective capacities, have been obtained and filed along with a copy of this Prospectus with the RoC as required under the Companies Act, 2013, as amended, and such consents have not been withdrawn up to the time of delivery of this Prospectus for registration with the RoC.

-Our Company has received written consent from the Statutory Auditor, Prakash B. Sheth & Co., to include its name as required under Section 26 of the Companies Act, 2013, as amended, in this Draft Red Herring Prospectus and as an "Auditor" or "Statutory Auditor" and "expert" in respect of the reports of the Auditors on the Restated Consolidated Financial Statements and Restated Standalone Financial Statements, each dated December 19, 2016, and the Statement of Tax Benefits dated December 19, 2016 included in this Draft Red Herring Prospectus and such consent has not been withdrawn as on the date of this Draft Red Herring Prospectus.
+Our Company has received written consent from the Statutory Auditor, Prakash B. Sheth & Co., to include its name as required under Section 26 of the Companies Act, 2013, as amended, in this Prospectus and as an "Auditor" or "Statutory Auditor" and "expert" in respect of the reports of the Auditors on the Restated Consolidated Financial Statements and Restated Standalone Financial Statements, each dated April 24, 2017, and the Statement of Tax Benefits dated April 24, 2017, included in this Prospectus and such consent has not been withdrawn up to the time of delivery of this Prospectus for registration with the RoC.

-Our Company has obtained a certificate from a Chartered Engineer, namely, Devang M. Trivedi dated December 12, 2016 in relation to our Company's Order Book.
-Devang M. Trivedi has given his consent to be named as an expert under Section 26 of the Companies Act, 2013 in this Draft Red Herring Prospectus and such consent has not been withdrawn up to the time of delivery of this Draft Red Herring Prospectus.
+Our Company has obtained a certificate from a Chartered Engineer, namely, Devang M. Trivedi dated April 25, 2017 in relation to our Company's Order Book.
+Further, Devang M. Trivedi has given his consent vide letter dated December 12, 2016 to be named as an expert under Section 26 of the Companies Act, 2013 in this Prospectus and such consent has not been withdrawn up to the time of delivery of this Prospectus for registration with the RoC.